This is a foreign exchange guide to Zimbabwe, the United States Dollar currency plus USD transfers and travel tips.

 - Travelling in Zimbabwe - currency & money saving tips

-- Buying U.S. dollar cash online - travel money for Zimbabwe
+- Buying United States Dollar cash online - travel money for Zimbabwe

-- Sending money to Zimbabwe - save on U.S. dollar bank transfers to Zimbabwe
+- Sending money to Zimbabwe - save on United States Dollar bank transfers to Zimbabwe

 The interactive chart below shows the USD to EUR exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.